 - Number of teens who led a safe driving activity.

 - Media coverage (list of print, broadcast and digital media coverage of the program).

-- Number of Allstate agency owners and/or employees involved in the project.
+- Number of Allstate agency owners employees and/or finanicial specialists involved in the project.

 - Program information shared with key opinion leaders, including community leaders and elected officials, to help advance public understanding of the teen driving issue and potential solutions to help address it.